You need to see DPS gear in action. Get a live demo with our engineers.

 Closed-circuit television is currently and increasingly used for security and documentation purposes in rail yards, train cars, and in remote locations.
 SCADA infrastructure helps inform managers of problems with recording, data storage, or data transmission equipment before valuable information is lost.

 Emergency telephones are used underground and in some remote rail locations to provide stranded crews and passengers a means of communication.
-These phones need to be operational when other methods fail.
+These phones need to be operational when other methods communication technology fails.
 So, if emergency telephones are out of order and nobody knows about it, they are useless.
-Monitoring emergency telephones with SCADA equipment makes certain phones are ready if and when they’re needed.
+Monitoring emergency telephones with SCADA equipment makes certain phones are ready if and when they're needed.

 Many remote or underground unmanned locations contain sensitive equipment.
 This equipment can be a target for thieves, saboteurs, or vandals, and the locations themselves can be tempting for vagrants.
 Simple door alarms and other passive security measures can be monitored with SCADA equipment.
 This ensures timely and appropriate responses to damage or intruders.